-The .tc pseudo-op, .toc pseudo-op.
+".tc Pseudo-op" on page 501, ".toc Pseudo-op" on page 502.

 .using Pseudo-op

 Allows the user to specify a base address and assign a base register number.

 .using Expression, Register

 The .using pseudo-op specifies an expression as a base address, and assigns a base register, assuming that the Register parameter contains the program address of Expression at run time.
 Symbol names do not have to be previously defined.